boltlessengineer/NativeVim/README.md

 > NativeVim is a Neovim config without plugins

 NativeVim is **not**:
-- a distro
+- a distro (unless you call [kickstart.nvim] a neovim distro)
-- a plugin
-- a package
+- a plugin/package
 - or something that tries to reinvent famous plugins

-It is more similar to [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) instead.

 NativeVim **doesn't** include:
 - a package manager (e.g. `lazy.nvim` or `rocks.nvim`)
 - some famous plugins like `nvim-lspconfig`, `nvim-cmp` and `nvim-treesitter`
 - and any other vim/neovim plugins[^1]

+NativeVim(pure Neovim) has features like:

+- basic LSP features
+- TreeSitter Highlighting
+- completions
+- snippets (including LSP and user defined ones)

+and more!

 ## Why?

-This is academical project to see Native Neovim's functionality without any external plugins.
+This is an academical project to see Native Neovim's functionality without any external plugins.
 So people can understand the Neovim plugin ecosystem more and know what exact plugins they really need.

 ## Requirement